Sohan-e Qom, Pistachio Heavy

 - Spread onto the baking paper on trays.

-- Immediately top with the remaining half of the chopped pistachios and almonds.
+- Immediately top with the remaining 20 g of chopped pistachios and the chopped dried rosebuds.

 - Press down with a spoon and flatten into a thin wafer (for maximum crisp).